 These dog breeds were initially designed to survive hot climates and made excellent companions to travelers journeying through deserts.

-The name Bingo actually comes from a mispronunciation of the Australian wild dog ‘Dingo’ by Africans.
+There is another claim that “Bingo” could also be a mispronunciation of the Australian wild dog ‘Dingo’ by Africans.

 Here are some of the breeds that make up the class of dogs called ekuke:

 The Basenji is a breed of hunting dog that originated in central Africa.
 Basenjis have reportedly lived with humans for thousands of years.
 They have pricked (upright) ears and tightly curled tails and enjoy sitting at the feet of their masters.
 Basenjis were originally kept for hunting small game by tracking and driving the game into nets.

 Originating in West Africa, the Azawakh belong to a class of hunting dogs known as sighthounds (also called gazehounds) that primarily hunt by sight and speed, rather than by scent and endurance as the scent hounds do.

 The Azawakh is a tall and thin dog breed with a very short coat that is almost absent on the belly.

 Unlike most other sighthounds, the Azawakh easily develop an intense bond with its owner, even though can also perform independently from its master.
 With those they accept, Azawakh are gentle and extremely affectionate.